top of page

 Harvesting organs while people are still alive and often without anesthesia or other pain relief is one of the cruelest practices imaginable.

 The list of human rights violations and awful practices by the Chinese government would take volumes to write.
 What we have described here is just the tip of the iceberg.
-If you would like to learn more in detail about the the human rights violations in China, check out reports here and here.
+If you want to learn more about it, check out reports here and here.

 "The first time Li Gengxuan saw the dump trucks from the nearby factory pull into his village, he could not believe his eyes.
 Stopping between the cornfields and the primary school playground, the workers dumped buckets of bubbling white liquid onto the ground.
 Then they turned around and drove right back through the gates of their factory compound without a word. . . .
 When the dumping began, crops wilted from the white dust, which sometimes rose in clouds several feet off the ground and spread over the fields as the liquid dried.
 Village farmers began to faint and became ill. . . .